Autobele/nodemailer-mailtrap/README.md

-# Product Name
-> Nodemailer and Mailtrap.io Example.
+# Nodemailer and Mailtrap.io

-## Usage example

-Using nodemailer library for sending email with safe email mailtrap.io
+> Using nodemailer library for sending email with safe email mailtrap.io

 ## Development setup